 - Travel expenses.

-- Rehabilitation costs (physiotherapy for example) and medical expenses (including private medical care).
+- Rehabilitation costs (physiotherapy for instance) and medical expenses (including private medical care).

 If you decide to work with one of our solicitors, they’ll review your suffering in full detail to try and ensure you don’t miss out on any of the compensation you might be eligible for.
 Please get in touch if you’d like more information on how we could help you to claim.